-(PHE) as an effort to support network accessibility.

-DHS and MCO initiatives: Because the pandemic had such a broad impact on Medicaid and CHIP program operations, DHS and its MCO partners had to shift focus to the emergent needs of the pandemic and implementing programmatic changes necessary for pandemic response.
+- How providers offer care and provider capacity: Many providers not only placed restrictions on the types of care offered (often out of necessity due to the need to prioritize COVID-19 related care, or to comply with mitigation requirements) but changed care access modalities such as increasing telehealth options.
+DHS plans to continue to leverage the use of telehealth following the Public Health Emergency (PHE) as an effort to support network accessibility. - DHS and MCO initiatives: Because the pandemic had such a broad impact on Medicaid and CHIP program operations, DHS and its MCO partners had to shift focus to the emergent needs of the pandemic and implement programmatic changes necessary for pandemic response.
 While the pandemic also highlighted opportunities for future innovation and efficiency, it affected progress on many quality initiatives.

 Economic and workforce changes are also influencing care delivery in ways that will extend beyond the end of the PHE.
 Employers are facing significant workforce challenges and efforts to respond are ongoing for the health care system.
 Many providers (as well as MCOs and states) are struggling to retain sufficient employees to return to pre-pandemic staffing levels, which will undoubtedly affect how care is delivered.
-Supply chain pressures affect the delivery of needed equipment, which also impacts provider ability to timely deliver care.
+Supply chain pressures affect the delivery of needed equipment, which also impacts a provider's ability to timely deliver care.
 Health care stakeholders are still responding to these significant changes and the impacts on future care delivery are unclear.
-As Pennsylvania developed goals, objectives, and associated metrics (and targets) in this context, it was clear that there were many uncertainties about how the health care infrastructure would respond to these challenges and this affected our perspective on the potential for success in moving the needle on objectives.
+As DHS developed goals, objectives, and associated metrics (and targets) in this context, it was clear that there were many uncertainties about how the health care infrastructure would respond to these challenges and this affected the perspective on the potential for success in moving the needle on objectives.
 Even deciding the appropriate baseline upon which to measure progress was difficult and the decisions made varied based on the impacts of the above issues on the specific metrics in question.

 The PHE ended on May 11, 2023, but the lack of certainty around the impact of unwinding efforts continues to inform the discussion.
-As DHS set baselines and targets, the influence of the changes in population (and population acuity) that come with the unwinding will have on metric results were considered.
+As DHS set baselines and targets, the influence of the changes in population (and population acuity) that come with the unwinding and the effect the changes will have on metric results were considered.
 For example, children who enrolled in Medicaid during the PHE may move to CHIP once redetermination processes fully resume.
-If individuals who are no longer eligible for Medicaid and are disenrolled during the unwinding have different care needs or utilization patterns than those who remain eligible and unrolled, those differences will also affect measure results.
+If individuals who are no longer eligible for Medicaid and are disenrolled during the unwinding have different care needs or utilization patterns than those who remain eligible and enrolled, those differences will also affect measure results.